erinwu25/SimpleToDo/README.md

 ## Notes

 A few issues arose with minor bugs, but were resolved by looking through the stack trace.
 I mostly struggled with typing as fast and staying on the same page as the video tutorial.
 Submitting everything for the first time also took a considerable sum of time.
+It also took me awhile to get used to using a Mac.

 ## License